Autonomous-Resilient-Cyber-Defence/PrimAITE/PRIMAITE/docs/source/config.rst

 * **itemType: ACTIONS** [enum]

-   Determines whether a NODE or ACL action space format is adopted for the training session
+   Determines whether a NODE or ACL action space format is adopted for the session

 * **itemType: STEPS** [int]

-   Determines the number of steps to run in each episode of the training session
+   Determines the number of steps to run in each episode of the session

 * **itemType: PORTS** [int]

-   Provides a list of ports modelled in this training session
+   Provides a list of ports modelled in this session

 * **itemType: SERVICES** [freetext]

-   Provides a list of services modelled in this training session
+   Provides a list of services modelled in this session

 * **itemType: NODE**